-Full-Standing Status: Full-standing status allows students to immediately enroll in the graduate curriculum.
-Full-standing admission may be
+- 6. Full-Standing Status: Full-standing status allows students to immediately enroll in the graduate curriculum.
+Full-standing admission may be achieved by meeting the general admission requirements of the School of Graduate Studies and by completing the undergraduate prerequisites required by the John Massey School of Business. - 7.
+Provisional Status: Students currently enrolled in their last semester of coursework at Southeastern Oklahoma State University are eligible for provisional admission provided they meet the Master of Business Administration program's admission criteria.
+Full admission is contingent upon completion of bachelor's degree.

-- achieved by meeting the general admission requirements of the School of Graduate Studies and by completing the undergraduate prerequisites required by the John Massey School of Business. - Provisional Status: Students currently enrolled in their last semester of coursework at Southeastern Oklahoma State University are eligible for provisional admission provided they meet the Master of Business Administration program's admission criteria.
-Full admission is contingent upon completion of bachelor's degree. - 3.
-The Master of Business Administration program's admission criteria are defined as the following: - A bachelor's degree from a regionally accredited institution (or a course-bycourse evaluation of international work by a NACES member showing equivalency to a regionally accredited institution in the United States), - b.
-A 3.00 undergraduate retention GPA, - c.
-A 3.00 GPA in the last 60 hours of coursework, or - d.
-A 3.0 GPA in 9 hours of graduate coursework from a regionally accredited university. - 4.
-Students who do not meet the Master of Business Administration program's admissions criteria are available for review if they meet the following criteria: - A bachelor's degree from a regionally accredited institution (or a course-bycourse evaluation of international work by a NACES member showing equivalency to a regionally accredited institution in the United States), - b.
-A 2.50 undergraduate retention GPA, or - c.
-A 2.75 GPA in the last 60 hours of coursework. - 5.
-Students denied admission to the program and possess a baccalaureate degree from a regionally accredited institution, or its equivalency by aforementioned standards, are able to appeal their denial by submitting a portfolio for the Master of Business Administration faculty to review.
+- 8. The Master of Business Administration program's admission criteria are defined as the following: - A bachelor's degree from an accredited institution (or a course-by-course evaluation of international work by a NACES member showing equivalency to a regionally accredited institution in the United States) and a 3.00 undergraduate retention GPA, or - A bachelor's degree from an accredited institution (or a course-by-course evaluation of international work by a NACES member showing equivalency to a regionally accredited institution in the United States) and a 3.00 GPA in the last 60 hours of coursework, or - c.
+A bachelor's degree from an accredited institution (or a course-by-course evaluation of international work by a NACES member showing equivalency to a regionally accredited institution in the United States) and a 3.0 GPA in 9 hours of graduate coursework from an accredited university. - Students who do not meet the Master of Business Administration program's admissions criteria are available for review if they meet the following criteria: - a.
+A bachelor's degree from an accredited institution (or a course-by-course evaluation of international work by a NACES member showing equivalency to a regionally accredited institution in the United States) and a 2.50 undergraduate retention GPA, or - b.
+A bachelor's degree from an accredited institution (or a course-by-course evaluation of international work by a NACES member showing equivalency to a regionally accredited institution in the United States) and a 2.75 GPA in the last 60 hours of coursework. - 10.
+Students denied admission to the program and possess a baccalaureate degree from a regionally accredited institution, or its equivalency by aforementioned standards, are able to appeal their denial by submitting a portfolio for the Master of Business

+Administration faculty to review.
 A portfolio consists of:

 - a.
-One letter of application outlining the applicant's career goals and objectives as well as how the Master of Business Administration degree will enhance those objects and goals, - b.
+One letter of application outlining the applicant's career goals and objectives as well as how the Master of Business Administration degree will enhance those objectives and goals, - b.
 One current resume, and - c.
 Three professional letters of recommendation.